Catskill909/chatroom/README.md

 # Real-Time Chatroom

-A robust, real-time group chatroom with custom avatar upload, built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS.
+A robust, real-time group chatroom with audio and image upload, built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS.
 All users see the same chat messages and user list in real time.
-Avatars are uploaded as base64 strings and shared across all clients.
+Audio and image files are uploaded and shared instantly with modern playback and preview features.

 ## Features

 - Real-time chat with instant message delivery
+- Audio file upload and playback in chat (with metadata and cover art)
 - Custom avatar upload and display for each user
 - Image sharing in chat messages with automatic resizing
 - User list with avatars